Lucius Septimius Bassianus, from 195 CE: Marcus Aurelius Antoninus Bassianus

 Eventually, in 212 CE, it was decided to reconcile both brothers.
 Julia Domna’s chambers were chosen as the meeting place.
 There, the older of them, Caracalla, ordered the Praetorian Guard to assassinate Geta, who was killed in his mother’s hands.
 From 212 CE it was possible to say that Rome already had one ruler.

 Caracalla was considered to be a despotic and cruel ruler.
 He made numerous purges in the Senate.
 He persecuted those senators who condemned the murder of his brother.
-In 212 CE he ordered to killing of the famous Roman lawyer Aemilius Papinianusas he did not want to write a legal argument justifying this assassination.
+In 212 CE he ordered to the killing of the famous Roman lawyer Aemilius Papinianus as he did not want to write a legal argument justifying this assassination.
 According to the message in Historia Augusta (8, 6), Papinianus was supposed to say: “murder can not be as easily justified as easy it is to make, and murder is one thing, and another – accusation of innocent death.”

 During Caracalla’s reign, the responsibility for administration was taken mostly by Julia Domna.
 The state administration was managed by her because Caracalla was not interested in petitions and letters.
 When Caracalla was dying, Julia Domna was in Antioch, sorting correspondence; she wanted to relieve her son from office work.

 The emperor fully shared the interests of his father, who, as he did, put military issues to the fore.
 Caracalla was always the first to break up the camp, chopping trees or building roads, and thus he won the soldiers’ hearts with these activities.
-He also dressed like ordinary soldiers.
+He also dressed like an ordinary soldier.
 To win the soldiers’ attachment, he raised the annual pay of an average legionary from 2000 sesterces to 3000.
 He was particularly generous to the soldiers of Macedonian origin.
 He said: “Nobody in the world should have money but me, and want it to bestow upon the soldiers”1.

 Large expenses on the army caused the emperor to have to look for new sources of financing for the state.
 For this purpose, he increased the inheritance tax and decreased the value of money.
 For example, the denarius at the end of the reign of Septimius Severus had 55% pure silver, when at the end of the rule of Caracalla precious metal was already 51%.
 What’s more, in 215 CE the emperor introduced a new coin – antoninianus – which was to have the same value as the denarius.
 Ultimately, however, this ratio was 1 antoninianus to 1.5 denarii (later it reached the ratio of 1 to 2, and the coin was made of bronze).
 As a result, the inhabitants of the Empire collected denarii with more silver, and the state was affected by inflation, after the devaluation of the denarius.